nasa/DERT/dert/doc/README.txt

 DERT may be installed in a central location for multiple users.
 Put the dert directory in the user's path.
 The path to dert should not contain any spaces.

-As mentioned above the release requires Java 1.8.
+As mentioned above the release requires the Java 1.8 JRE.
 The dert command uses the default java.
 Mac users may need to install the Java JDK to set the default Java JRE.
 Mac users may run the command "/usr/libexec/java_home -V" to see what they have installed.
 If you do not have the default java set to 1.8 or later but have it on your system, you may edit the dert and layerfactory scripts to put 1.8 in your path.
+You must then use the dert script for execution.

 You may also edit the dert script to change the memory allocation (see below).